Setting the scene:

 The water body.

 The land between the boardwalk and that ‘final’ water’s edge, will be planted as a community project.
 As rainfall slowly fills the mine, the boardwalk will start to float and wetlands will develop on the ‘outside’ of the boardwalk.
 By, say, 2050 the floating boardwalk will show the outline of the ‘old’ water body of 2025 (it will remain fixed in place by those three floating arms connecting it back to the outer running track).
-Runners and walkers will be able to cross the lake as they run around the floating and fixed paths.
+Runners and walkers will be able to cross the lake as they run across the floating and fixed paths.

 Information along the floating walkway will show data on how much rainfall the site has received, the current water volume, the amount lost by evaporation, the height of its surface relative to sea level, and so on.
 Back at the Information Centre an ongoing ‘competition’ will invite visitors to guess where the circumference of the slowly filling water body will be in future times.

-Note – about filling the water body.
+Note: about filling the water body.
 Many readers will know that Alcoa (and EDEN) have had plans to fill the mine quickly with water from sources other than rainfall.
 There are current proposals that suggest that extraction of water from a nearby aquifer could be a way to fill the ‘lake’ within a decade.
 Such proposals are naturally beset with uncertainties.
-We have assumed that, at a time when climate change is making rainfall patters more and more uncertain, a social licence to extract water to fill the mine (as distinct from using it for farming for example) would be hard to achieve.
-Anglsea and Aireys are currently experiencing a period of unexpectedly low rainfall and with climate uncertainties will increase across the country.
-At this time aquifers and underground basins are very much in focus when it comes to extraction of water or mining activities that could lead to contamination and the unexpected transport of pollution.
+We have assumed that, at a time when climate change is making rainfall patterns more and more uncertain, a social licence to extract water to fill the mine (as distinct from using it for farming for example) would be hard to achieve.
+Anglesea and Aireys Inlet are currently experiencing a period of seriously low rainfall and such climate uncertainties will increase across the country.
+Also at this time, aquifers and underground basins are very much in focus when it comes to extraction of water for mining activities that could lead to contamination and the unexpected transport of pollution.
+It seems that current understanding of the transport of rainfall into aquifers could be oversimplified.
+Any project focused on regenerative action is surely required to explore design options and futures that would to alleviate the need to fill the mine from sources other than rainfall.
+Our proposal (which will be the focus for much more detailed design later this year) is one solution that avoids the need to pursue processes of water acquisition that could generate community, scientific and political debate about access to a resource that is always emotionally charged.

 Then there is more: